BeppiMenozzi/BLog/README.md

     BLog.d();

 to monitor your advancement as if it was a breakpoint.
+That's it.
+Put it wherever you like to have a log of what's happening in your code, with more easy-to-read and detailed information than a simple Log.d().

 Use

     BLog.init();

-to configure it and pass the Context to show toasts and popups in a very easy and fast way.
+to (optionally) configure it and pass the Context to show toasts and popups in a very easy and fast way.

 Use